pfsense/docs/source/dns/redirecting-all-dns-requests-to-pfsense.rst

 firewall, a port forward may be used to capture all DNS requests sent to other servers.

-Before adding this rule, ensure the DNS Forwarder or DNS Resovler is configured to bind and answer queries on *Localhost*, or *All* interfaces.
+Before adding this rule, ensure the DNS Forwarder or DNS Resolver is configured to bind and answer queries on *Localhost*, or *All* interfaces.